chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 So in the install event I followed the standard approach:

-* I opened the cache for my blog pwa with name `chicioCodingCache<include version.txt>`, where version.txt is a file that is automatically filled with the latest tag number on each `npm version` execution.
+* I opened the cache for my blog pwa with name {% raw %}`chicioCodingCache{% include version.txt %}`{% endraw %}, where version.txt is a file that is automatically filled with the latest tag number on each `npm version` execution.
 * I added to the cache the files needed to make my pwa works (css and js of the site, and in the future also a HTML scaffolding structure :stuck_out_tongue_winking_eye:).

 In the activate event I added a strategy to manage the old caches: I just delete them and I kept only the new one created during the install phase.